outbounder/organic-shellreactor/README.md

 # organic-shellreactor

-Continuation style passing organelle for reacting with incoming chemical as container for commands to be executed in chain
+Continuation style passing organelle for reacting with chemical forming a chain to be executed as local shell commands or as logic scripts

 ## DNA configuration

     {
       "reactOn": "react",
-      "reactions": "path/to/folder"
+      "reactions": "path/to/folder" || Object { "name1": "path/to/reaction", "name2": function(c, next) }
     }

 ## reacts to chemicals `dna.reactOn`